+The brain mechanisms that underlie the feeling of happiness are vast and complex.
+However, the fields of cognitive neuroscience and endocrinology place a focal point on the function of neurotransmitters and hormones in our short term and long term happiness.
 Neurotransmitters are chemical messengers that are used for communication between neurons.
 These messengers can either excite or inhibit adjacent neurons, and different classes of neurotransmitters manifest different outcomes.
 Said outcomes range from motor functions to emotional expression and act in a matter of milliseconds.

 Hormones on the other hand, are chemical messengers that can travel through the entire body and exhibit a wide array of effects, most importantly playing a role in behavior for the scope of this article.
 These messengers are released from numerous endocrine glands, and act over a longer period of time, ranging from seconds to hours, and even days.

 Both neurotransmitters and hormones are extremely important in the feeling and expression of pleasure and happiness.
 Dopamine and serotonin are both neurotransmitters and hormones that have been directly linked to these positive emotions.
 According to Dariush Dfarhud et al., shifts toward positive moods are directly correlated with levels of dopamine and serotonin release.
-Additionally, these changes in mood and heightening of emotions are not always as straightforward.
+But, these changes in mood and heightening of emotions are not always as straightforward.

 Epinephrine, or adrenaline, is a hormone known for the initiation of the fight or flight response during threatening situations.
 Well renowned psychologists Shachter and Singer conducted an experiment to test the effects of epinephrine on arousal and emotional states.
-In their paradigm, as stated by Kendra Cherry, a participant in the experimental group was injected with epinephrine and prompted to wait for further instructions.
+In their paradigm, a participant in the experimental group was injected with epinephrine and prompted to wait for further instructions.
 While waiting, they were seated next to one of two people: an excited individual or an angry individual.
 They found that participants injected with epinephrine who were sat next to either individual mimicked their emotions.
 To clarify, subjects seated next to a euphoric person were more likely to feel happy and those seated next to an angry person were more likely to feel angry.